-This year marks the eighth year of Full Basket Belize’s Community Grant Program.
-Over US$18,000 has been awarded thus far, funding grassroots endeavors in all corners of Belize to improve the education, health, and environment of local communities.
-Since FBB is completely volunteer-run, nearly every cent donated goes directly to the programs we underwrite.
+This year marks the ninth year of Full Basket Belize’s Community Grant Program.
+Over US$23,000 has been awarded thus far, funding grassroots endeavors in all corners of Belize to improve the education, health, and environment as well as youth and community economic development of local communities.
+Since FBB is completely volunteer-run, every cent donated goes directly to the programs we underwrite.
 Thank you, FBB contributors!

 2014 Grant Recipients

 Caribbean SEA: The San Mateo neighborhood on Ambergris Caye currently lacks proper water and sanitation infrastructure, creating significant health and environmental risks.
 Caribbean SEA will train and work with residents in San Mateo to take steps to address their water and sanitation needs.
 The goal will be to reduce waterborne illnesses, minimize environmental impacts, and improve the overall quality of life for the community.
 This year's project is the second phase of a project which began last year and was highly successful.